Ares-2222/osu-taiko-video-resizer/README.md

 # osu!taiko Video Resizer 2

-Fits any video into the osu!taiko playfield: a 1280x720 frame with the video centred in the lower band and a blurred strip filling the sides.

 Rebuilt encoder for the original
 [osu!taiko Video Resizer](https://osu.ppy.sh/community/forums/topics/1129583)
 by Khoo Hao Yit and Jerry.
 Same frame layout, same output dimensions.